 I’m sure there’s more spots but these are my picks as of right now…

 Before ending this piece, I just want to leave you with one final thought.
 Assuming that both time and budget allow, it’s technically possible for someone to begin their cherry blossom adventures down in Okinawa in January.
 Then, they can “chase” the full bloom up through Kyushu and over to Tokyo before completing the journey in northern Japan.
-Seeing as of spring 2021 I am currently the Director of Digital Marketing at AdVertize, this is off the table for me for the time being but one day I do hope to be able to spend an entire quarter marveling at Japan’s most iconic flowers.
+Seeing as I am currently managing the marketing of major brands and athletes to fund my adventures in Japan, this is off the table for me for the time being but one day I do hope to be able to spend an entire quarter marveling at Japan’s most iconic flowers.

 Until next time travelers…